thalytacf/microservice-design-challenge/README.md

 ---

+## Deployment

+The CI/CD pipeline includes steps for building and pushing the Docker image, as well as applying Kubernetes manifests.

+**Note:** For this design-focused challenge, the Kubernetes deployment step in the pipeline is mocked.
+The real deployment only runs if the `KUBECONFIG` secret is configured in the GitHub repository, which is not included here.

+This approach allows the pipeline to complete successfully and simulate the deployment flow without requiring actual access to a Kubernetes cluster.

+In production or full implementation scenarios, proper cluster access and secrets must be configured for automated deployment.

+---

 ## Testing Strategy

 This project includes initial unit tests and outlines a broader testing strategy to ensure API correctness and future scalability.